 Cross-industry studies show that, on average, less than half of an organization’s structured data is actively used in making decisions — and less than one percent of its unstructured data is analyzed or used at all.
 That is a whole lot of flying blind!
 Oddly enough, the root of the problem isn’t the lack of data.
 Rather, the dilemma results from too much data.

-The more you have of something, the lower is the perceived value.
-Give yourself a good shaking.
+The more you have of something, the lower the perceived value.
+Give yourself a good shake.
 Pull the data you need, then use it rigorously to inform decisions.

 3. Clearly identify your ideal customer

 The better you know who you’re speaking with, the easier it is to communicate.
 Industry jargon, for instance, may be imperative in marketing materials aimed at a supplier but would confuse and alienate retail customers.

 At The Good, we see this fundamental mistake get replayed over and over: the strategic plan defines ideal customer personas, but those detailed perspectives don’t make it into the marketing copy.

 Twenty-something copywriters love to speak to twenty-something readers.
 That’s fine if that’s an accurate picture of the audience.
 But it’s not so fine if your ideal clients are fifty-something professionals who don’t share the same interests as your writers.
 Every part of your marketing must address the needs of your customers, not of your staff.